DETAILED ACTION

 Whoever invents or discovers any new and useful process, machine, manufacture, or composition of matter, or any new and useful improvement thereof, may obtain a patent therefor, subject to the conditions and requirements of this title.

-Claims 1-10 are rejected under 35 U.S.C.
+Claims 1-2, 5-6, and 8-10 are rejected under 35 U.S.C.
 101 because the claimed invention is directed to an abstract idea of a mental process, a mathematical concept, organizing human activity, or a law of nature or natural phenomenon without significantly more.
 In accordance with MPEP § 2106, claims found to recite statutory subject matter (Step 1: YES) are then analyzed to determine if the claims recite any concepts that equate to an abstract idea, law of nature or natural phenomenon (Step 2A, Prong 1).
 In the instant application, the claims recite the following limitations that equate to an abstract idea:

-Claims 1 and 10: “generating a three-dimensional personalized model of the blood vessels, based on the medical imaging data; generating a three-dimensional reconstructed model of the blood vessels that reflects a state of healthy blood vessels that lack lesions, based on the medical imaging data or based on a numerical reconstruction of the personalized model” provides a mathematical calculation (generating a model based on images, or by numerical modification of geometry, involves mathematical calculations) that is considered a mathematical concept, which is an abstract idea.
+Claims 1 and 10: “generating a personalized model of the blood vessels, wherein the personalized model is three-dimensional, based on the medical imaging data; generating a reconstructed model of the blood vessels, wherein the reconstructed model is three-dimensional, that reflects a state of healthy blood vessels that lack lesions, based on a numerical reconstruction of the personalized model, by eliminating stenoses existing in the personalized model, resulting from atherosclerosis lesions, by numerical modification of the blood vessel geometry in areas of said stenoses to obtain a hypothetically healthy model as the reconstructed model prior to the onset of the lesions” provides a mathematical calculation (generating a model based on images, or by numerical modification of geometry, involves mathematical calculations) that is considered a mathematical concept, which is an abstract idea.

 These recitations are similar to the concepts of collecting information, analyzing it, and displaying certain results of the collection and analysis in Electric Power Group, LLC, v.
 Alstom (830 F.3d 1350, 119 USPQ2d 1739 (Fed.
 Cir.
 2016)), organizing and manipulating information through mathematical correlations in Digitech Image Techs., LLC v Electronics for Imaging, Inc. (758 F.3d 1344, 111 U.S.P.Q.2d 1717 (Fed.
 Cir.
 2014)) and comparing information regarding a sample or test to a control or target data in Univ. of Utah Research Found. v.
 Ambry Genetics Corp.
 (774 F.3d 755, 113 U.S.P.Q.2d 1241 (Fed.
 Cir.
 2014)) and Association for Molecular Pathology v.
 USPTO (689 F.3d 1303, 103 U.S.P.Q.2d 1681 (Fed.
 Cir.
 2012)) that the courts have identified as concepts that can be practically performed in the human mind or are mathematical relationships.
 Therefore, these limitations fall under the “Mental process” and “Mathematical concepts” groupings of abstract ideas.
 Additionally, while claim 10 recites performing some aspects of the analysis on “A computer-implemented system, comprising: at least one non-transitory processor-readable storage medium that stores at least one of processor-executable instructions or data; and at least one processor communicably coupled to at least one non-transitory processor-readable storage medium, wherein at least one processor is configured to perform the steps of the method of claim 1”, there are no additional limitations that indicate that this requires anything other than carrying out the recited mental processes or mathematical concepts in a generic computer environment.
 Merely reciting that a mental process is being performed in a generic computer environment does not preclude the steps from being performed practically in the human mind or with pen and paper as claimed.
 If a claim limitation, under its broadest reasonable interpretation, covers performance of the limitation in the mind but for the recitation of generic computer components, then it falls within the “Mental processes” grouping of abstract ideas.
-As such, claims 1-10 recite an abstract idea (Step 2A, Prong 1: YES).
+As such, claims 1-2, 5-6, and 8-10 recite an abstract idea (Step 2A, Prong 1: YES).

 Claims found to recite a judicial exception under Step 2A, Prong 1 are then further analyzed to determine if the claims as a whole integrate the recited judicial exception into a practical application or not (Step 2A, Prong 2).
 The judicial exceptions listed above are not integrated into a practical application because the claims do not recite an additional element or elements that reflects an improvement to technology.
 Specifically, the claims recite the following additional elements: